frankieycy/network/README.md

 ---

 * [2] **new research directions**:
-    - does model dynamics resemble (experimental) neuron dynamics? how do their distributions of spikes differ?
+    - does model dynamics resemble real neuron dynamics? how do their distributions of spikes differ?
     - how do spiking activities of model dynamics vary with different network features (e.g. degrees/strengths)? here we are concerned only with the model itself though it is unrealistic
     - does heavy-tailed distribution in coupling strengths explain heavy-tailed spiking activities?

+## Project 3 - (FYP) FHN neuronal network

+* same dynamical equation - eq[1], but with the logistic intrinsic dynamics replaced by the FHN one
+* this is a 2D model, i.e. each node has (x_i, y_i) states

+* (diffusive coupling function) parameters (epsilon, alpha, sigma) that lead to spiking dynamics:
+    - (0.01, 0.95, 2): both noise-free and with-noise time series have spikes
+    - (0.1, 0.95, 2): both noise-free and with-noise time series have spikes (this set most resembles real neuron dynamics)
+    - (0.1, 1, 2): the noise-free time series have decaying oscillations, but the with-noise time series have spikes
+    - (0.1, 1.05, 2): the noise-free time series have no spiking/oscillatory activities, but the with-noise time series have spikes

-* code:
+* code: (for both project 2 & 3)
-    - ``network_dynamics_cluster.py``: for use in physics dept clusters
+    - ``network_dynamics_cluster.py``: for use in physics department clusters